-As you can see based on the above signatures, the POJO-based Release Strategy will be passed a Collection of unmarked Messages if you need access to the whole Message or Collection of payload objects if the type parameter is anything other than Message.
+As you can see based on the above signatures, the POJO-based Release Strategy will be passed a Collection of not-yet-released Messages (if you need access to the whole Message) or a Collection of payload objects (if the type parameter is anything other than Message).
 Typically this would satisfy the majority of use cases.
-However if for some reason you need to access the full MessageGroup - which contains unmarked and marked Messages - then you should simply provide an implementation of the ReleaseStrategy interface.
+However if, for some reason, you need to access the full MessageGroup then you should simply provide an implementation of the ReleaseStrategy interface.